openwall/john/src/ztex/fpga-sha512crypt/README.md

 candidate generator (bcrypt and descrypt have fixed-length inputs).

-## Design Placement and Routing

-- Attention was paid for optimal placement of individual components.
-Available area was manually divided into 51 equal rectangles.
-Each unit occupies 5 rectangles: 4 for cores and one for the CPU and the rest.

 ## How to run simulation using ISIM from ISE Design Suite

 - Make sure you have ```define SIMULATION``` in sha512.vh uncommented.